laminas/laminas-feed/doc/book/zend.feed.pubsubhubbub.md

 ### Subscribing and Unsubscribing

-`Zend\Feed\PubSubHubbub\Subscriber` implements a full Pubsubhubbub Subscriber capable of subscribing to, or unsubscribing from, any Topic via any Hub advertised by that Topic.
-It operates in conjunction with `Zend\Feed\PubSubHubbub\Subscriber\Callback` which accepts requests from a Hub to confirm all subscription or unsubscription attempts (to prevent third-party misuse).
+`Laminas\Feed\PubSubHubbub\Subscriber` implements a full Pubsubhubbub Subscriber capable of subscribing to, or unsubscribing from, any Topic via any Hub advertised by that Topic.
+It operates in conjunction with `Laminas\Feed\PubSubHubbub\Subscriber\Callback` which accepts requests from a Hub to confirm all subscription or unsubscription attempts (to prevent third-party misuse).

 Any subscription (or unsubscription) requires the relevant information before proceeding, i.e. the